swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 ### Use Foundation's `URL`

 Foundation's `URL` is designed for URI semantics, including scheme parsing and percent-encoding.
 File system paths and URIs have different structure and different invariants.
 For example, `URL(fileURLWithPath:)` and `URL.appendingPathComponent` make blocking file system calls, which is surprising for what appears to be a pure data type.
-On Unix, paths containing bytes that are not valid UTF-8 cannot survive conversion to a `file://` URL, which requires percent-encoding.
+On Linux and Darwin, paths containing bytes that are not valid UTF-8 cannot survive conversion to a `file://` URL, which requires percent-encoding.
 Foundation also sits high in the dependency stack; the Swift runtime and toolchain components cannot depend on it.

 ### Do nothing